acne causes treatment

 There are four basic steps involved in the development of an acne lesion.

 • Hair follicles become blocked with an overabundance of normal skin cells (figure 2).
-These cells combine with sebum (an oily substance that lubricates the hair and skin), creating a plug in the follicle.
+These cells mix with sebum, an oily substance that lubricates the hair and skin, forming a plug in the follicle.

 • The glands that produce sebum, known as sebaceous glands, enlarge during adolescence and sebum production increases (figure 3).
 Numerous sebaceous glands are found on the face, neck, chest, upper back, and upper arms.